We Are Workers’ Lawyers.

 1. File a complaint with the U.S. Department of Labor.

-2. File a private lawsuit within 2 years of an un-willful violation or within 3 years of a willful violation of FMLA.
+2. File a private lawsuit within two years of an un-willful violation or within three years of a willful violation of FMLA.

 Special rules apply to both public and private schools employees.